 - Blood in urine

 Since thrombocytopenia affects a dog's blood clotting abilities, spontaneous bleeding and hemorrhage can occur.
-This may happen if a dog gets a small wound or even without any trauma.
+This may happen with or without any trauma.

 Nose bleeds may also suddenly occur and blood can even be seen in the stool and urine of a dog with thrombocytopenia.
-Black stool is an indication that the blood has been digested, but red blood may also be seen.
+Black stool is an indication that the blood has been digested, but red blood in the stool may also be seen.

 Finally, large bruises called ecchymoses along with small bruising called petechiae can occur on the gums and skin of a dog with thrombocytopenia.
 All of these symptoms are due to having low platelets.